murnax/microservices-ecommerce-system/README.md

-## Kafka Node.js
+## Microservice-based E-Commerce System

 ### Goal

-The goal of this project is to give an overview of how to use Kafka as an event-driven platform for Node.js services
+The goal of this project is to give an example how to build E-Commerce system by using these kind of stuffs:

+Concepts & Patterns:

+- Microservices
+- EDA : Event Driven Architecture
+- DDD : Domain Driven Design
+- CQRS : Command Query Responsibility Segregation

+Tools:
+- Docker & Docker Compose
+- Kafka

+Languages:
+- Node.js (Typescript)
+- Golang

+### Project Structure

+In this system we derive system to these two (micro)services:

+- Ordering: from browsing product catalog, create an order, manage order's status, etc.
+- Shipment: once order's been created, they need to be managed and ship to the customer and that's responsibility for this service.

+*We gonna start with other these two services first and see what should be improve later*

 ### Prerequisites

-- [Docker](https://www.docker.com/) and use docker compose to manage multiple containers
+All you need is Docker with Docker Compose enabled.